polaris-project/go-polaris/doc/spec.md

 #### Code Structure

 Additionally, all of the `Account` functionality will be written in its own package, rather than in `common` or `types` (preferably in a package called `accounts`).
 Therefore, as the accounts logic will be written in its own package, all of the account related logic should be written in a folder called "accounts".

+### Dag

+Unlike many other cryptographically secured digital currencies, Polaris is based around a directed-acyclic-graph data structure.
+This "dag" structure is composed of a list of transactions where each transaction contains the hash of its parent (previous transaction).

+No transaction--with the exception of the genesis--can have a parent transaction value of nil.